2 Installing R under Unix-alikes

 Now rehash if necessary, type R, and read the R manuals and the R FAQ (files FAQ or doc/manual/R-FAQ.html, or https://CRAN.R-project.org/doc/FAQ/R-FAQ.html which always has the version for the latest release of R).

 Note: if you already have R installed, check that where you installed R replaces or comes earlier in your path than the previous installation.
-Some systems are set up to have /usr/bin (the standard place for a system installation) ahead of /usr/local/bin (the default place for installation of R) in their default path, and some do not have /usr/local/bin on the default path.
+Some systems are set up to have /usr/bin (the standard place for a system installation) ahead of /usr/local/bin (the default place for a source installation of R) in their default path, and some do not have /usr/local/bin on the default path.

 2.2 Help options